ashdwilson/ole/README.md

 ### Prerequisites to

 This tool was developed on MacOS.
-It may work on other platforms, and probably works fine on Linux, but it hasn't been tested beyond MacOS.
+It may work on other platforms, and probably works fine on Linux, given the tests run on Ubuntu.

 Go 1.21 or newer is required.